dspanah/Sensor-Based-Human-Activity-Recognition-LSTMsEnsemble-Pytorch/README.md

 This repository includes the Pytorch implementation of the paper "Ensembles of Deep LSTM Learners for Activity Recognition using Wearables" by Yu Guan and Thomas Plötz, which is available at: https://doi.org/10.1145/3090076

-The authors' original implementation is in Tensorflow and is available at: https://github.com/tploetz/LSTMEnsemble4HAR
+You can find the authors' original implementation in tensorflow at: https://github.com/tploetz/LSTMEnsemble4HAR

 To run the code, open up "1.0-dsp-LSTMsEnsemble.ipynb" jupyter notebook under notebooks folder and follow the step by step instructions.